nasr-edine/P2_drai_nasr-edine/README.md

 ### Folder Structure with csv et images folders created

     .
-    ├── src                     # Source files
+    ├── src/                    # Source files
-    ├── env                     # Virtual environment python
+    ├── env/                    # Virtual environment python
-    ├── csv                     # Csv files for each book categories ├── images                  # images downloaded are saved in this directory ├── requirements.txt        # for install all dependencies necessary for this project └── README.md
+    ├── csv/                    # Csv files for each book categories ├── images/                 # images downloaded are saved in this directory ├── requirements.txt        # for install all dependencies necessary for this project └── README.md